fbdtemme/bencode/README.md

 target_link_libraries(foo INTERFACE bencode::bencode)
 ```

-You can also use `FetchContent` to download the code from github.
+You can also use `FetchContent` to download the source code from github.

 ```cmake
 # CMakeLists.txt